shiquda/shiquda_UserScript/Script finder/README.md

 3. After installation, a "Scripts" button will appear on your browser toolbar.
 4. Click the "Scripts" button to open the Script Finder interface.
 5. Use the search bar to find userscripts for a specific website.
-6. Click on a userscript to view more details or install/uninstall it.
+6. Click on a userscript to view more details or install it by one-click.

 Enjoy discovering and using new userscripts with Script Finder!